What is a data breach?

-A data breach is any unauthorized access of information.
+A data breach is any unauthorised access of information.
 It can be something as nefarious as data theft or something as unintentional as data leakage or information disclosure.

 How does a data breach occur?

-A data breach occurs any time information is viewed by an unauthorized party.
-A breach can be accidental (such as coworkers sharing hardware and one seeing info on the other’s machine), malicious insiders/outsiders (such as the deliberate accessing of information to inflict damage or harm), or from a lost/stolen device that is unencrypted or unlocked and contains sensitive information.
+A data breach occurs any time information is viewed by an unauthorised party.
+A breach can be accidental (such as co-workers sharing hardware and one seeing information on the other’s machine), caused by malicious insiders/outsiders (such as the deliberate accessing of information to inflict damage or harm) or the result of a lost/stolen device that is unencrypted or unlocked and that contains sensitive information.

 Who is responsible for a cloud data breach?

 In most cases, the breached organisation or the specific data managers are responsible for a cloud-based data breach.
 It is possible that, despite their best efforts, data owners may fall victim to hackers, but in most cases, human error is responsible for security vulnerabilities.

 What data protection solutions can you use in the case of a data breach?

 In the event of a data breach, you want to secure your information, your people and your systems.

 The first step will be to secure your information by removing any publicly posted data from online.
 If data was posted inadvertently on your website, remove it quickly; if posted on other websites, search elsewhere to ensure that all versions or duplicates of the information have been removed.